Would you rather listen to this blog instead of reading it? Just click play below. (Audio Recording by Samuel Krushnisky)

 - Few skills required

 Having a successful dropshipping business does not require you to have a set of particular skills.
-A dropshipper needs to be good at marketing, day-to-day operation, and providing excellent customer service.
+Dropshippers need to be good at marketing, day-to-day operation and providing excellent customer service.
 As there’s no inventory to carry, you can pay full attention to how to attract more customers, keep a smooth order process, and provide stellar customer service.

 - Test the market quickly

 Another benefit of dropshipping is that you can test the market quickly.
 You can run ads on products to see there’s a market according to conversion.
 If any items don’t convert to sales, you can remove them from your listing.
-This only costs you a little to test the market instead of investing a huge dollar amount on inventory upfront for meeting unpredictable market demand.
+It only costs you a little to test the market instead of investing a large dollar amount on inventory upfront for meeting unpredictable market demand.

 - Low start-up cost

 The dropshipping business model is a low initial investment, so it’s easy to get started.
 First, you don’t need to purchase products until a customer places an order.
 Second, you don’t need a physical space for inventory, so there is no cost for a warehouse.
 Third, you don’t have to hire staff to help you manage the shipping of products.
 Basically, your main expenses include costs of goods, advertising, and a website.